 If you’re not already using a heatmap tool, we highly suggest that you do.
 There are a range of benefits of heatmapping including the ability to identify any underlying problems in your website through user behaviour.

-Here at Absolute Digital Media, we’re taking a closer look at the benefits of using a heatmap tool.
+Here at digital marketing agency Absolute Digital Media, we’re taking a closer look at the benefits of using a heatmap tool.

 According to Hotjar: “A heat map is a graphical representation of data characterized by the most popular (hot) and unpopular (cold) elements of a website page”, providing users with greater insight into how a user interacts with a specific web page.
 With this information, marketers can identify reoccurring trends in order to further optimise their web page for higher engagement.